LazyTechGeek/HomeAssistant-Infrared/README.md

           code: ENTER_CODE_HERE
 ```
 ## Brightness Buttons (with Percentage Presets)
-> ⚠️ These buttons are calibrated for a light remote with 12 brightness levels.
+⚠️ These buttons are calibrated for a light remote with 12 brightness levels.
 Adjust the repeat counts to match your own remote.
+&nbsp;

 ```yaml
 ##################################
 # BRIGHTNESS BUTTONS